gearkim0614/GT_Trader/README.md

 Most of the information here comes from Pieter's original web site (external link: http://ticc.uvt.nl/~pspronck/spacetrader/STFrames.html (Links to an external site.)Links to an external site.) or is derived from his original implementation.
 There are many ports of this game including to the PC via C#, on the iPhone and the Android.

-Created on Andriod Studios 3.4.1 during Summer of 2019
+Created on Android Studios 3.4.1 during Summer of 2019

 # Git Commands
 Get Started: